Successor-Generator Planning with LLM-generated Heuristics: Introduction

-This approach has several advantages.
-First, it avoids repeated LLM calls during planning, greatly improving efficiency.
-Second, it enables the use of transparent, verifiable search components: both the LLM-generated heuristic and the underlying task specification are standard Rust code that can be debugged and tested.
-Third, it allows us to solve planning problems that involve constructs difficult to express in traditional frameworks---such as recursive goals, complex numeric conditions, or custom transition logic.
+This approach offers several benefits.
+It removes the need for repeated LLM calls during planning---a source of significant inefficiency in prior work~\cite{tos:nips-2024,valmeekam-etal:corr-2022,kambhampati-etal:icml-2024}.
+It also provides transparent search components: both the LLM-generated heuristic and the task specification are expressed in a general-purpose programming language (Rust in this work), allowing inspection, debugging, and testing.
+In addition, it accommodates planning tasks that involve constructs difficult to model in traditional frameworks, including recursive goals, intricate numeric conditions, the creation of new variables, or custom transition logic.

-We show that LLMs can be used to improve general-purpose planners by using them to generate input-specific heuristics, rather than relying on general-purpose heuristics.
-We evaluate our approach on a set of standard AI planning benchmarks, translated into Rust representations suitable for LLM prompting.
-In many domains, the resulting heuristics outperform classical domain-independent methods and compete with state-of-the-art numeric planners.
-Additionally, our method is able to solve novel planning tasks that lack formal encoding in existing planning languages.
+We show that LLM-generated heuristic can strengthen general-purpose ESG planning.
+Our evaluation includes a set of standard numerical planning benchmarks represented in the ESG form (using Rust), as well as new benchmarks that are challenging to encode in \textsc{pddl}.
+Across many domains, the resulting heuristics achieve strong performance, matching the level of state-of-the-art numeric planners in numerous cases.
+Furthermore, the method is able to solve planning tasks that currently lack formal encodings in existing planning languages.